-The Commission provides a range of services and utilises a variety of specialised equipment to assist electors who have particular needs to vote.
+The Commission provides a range of services and uses specialised equipment to assist electors with different needs to vote.

 Technology Assisted Voting

-At the 2021 State general election the following two technology assisted voting options will be available from Wednesday 24 February 2021:
+At the 2025 State general election the following two technology assisted voting options will be available:

 1. Telephone Assisted Voting

-Telephone Assisted Voting (TAV) allows eligible electors to vote over the telephone by applying and having their enrolment checked via a call centre and then voting via a completely separate vote cast call centre.
-Commission staff at the vote cast call centre verbally read the voting instructions and ballot paper information to the elector who then instructs the operator how they want their ballot papers marked, whilst ensuring elector anonymity.
-TAV operating hours will be posted on this website once confirmed.
+Telephone Assisted Voting (TAV) allows eligible electors to vote over the telephone, by applying and having their enrolment checked via a call centre, then voting via separate vote cast call centre.
+Commission staff at the vote cast call centre verbally read the voting instructions and ballot paper information to the elector, who then instructs the operator how they want their ballot papers marked, whilst ensuring elector anonymity.

 2. Vote Assist

-Vote Assist allows electors who visit a limited number of selected venues to listen to pre-recorded voting instructions and ballot paper information, select their preferences using a special keypad and then have their completed ballot papers self-printed prior to ballot box lodgement.
-Vote Assist will be available throughout the early voting period and on polling day at locations in the Perth CBD and at VisAbility in Victoria Park.
+Vote Assist allows electors who visit the venues listed below to listen to pre-recorded voting instructions and ballot paper information, select their preferences using a special keypad, and have their completed ballot papers self-printed prior to ballot box lodgement.
+Vote Assist is available throughout the early voting period.

 Other Voting Options

 Any elector may apply for a postal vote once the election period commences.
-The easiest way is to apply online here however you can also request to have a postal vote application form sent to you in the mail.
-Some elderly or incapacitated electors opt to become a General Early Voter, in which case postal votes are automatically sent to them at State election.
+The easiest way is to apply online during election times, however you can also request to have a postal vote application form sent to you in the mail.
+Some elderly or incapacitated electors opt to become a General Early Voter, in which case postal votes are automatically sent to them at the State election.

-Depending on the status of the COVID-19 pandemic at the time of the election, mobile polling teams may be able to visit hospitals, special institutions and aged care facilities in order to provide an in person voting service to permanent residents.
-Locations to be visited are listed elsewhere on this website.
+Mobile polling teams may be able to visit hospitals, special institutions and aged care facilities, in order to provide an in person voting service to permanent residents.

 Early Voting Centres

-If attending a polling place on polling day is not convenient, from Wednesday 24 February 2021 electors may visit one of the many early voting centres across the State.
-Locations can be found on this website once confirmed.
+If attending a polling place on polling day is not convenient, from early 2025 electors may visit one of the many early voting centres across the State.

-For electors with mobility issues it is possible for a Polling Place Manager to take ballot papers to a vehicle parked at the polling place for an elector to cast their vote from their vehicle.
+For electors with mobility issues, a Polling Place Manager can take ballot papers to a vehicle parked at the polling place for an elector to cast their vote from their vehicle.

-Polling places with the best wheelchair access are marked with a wheelchair symbol at polling places lists included on this website, plus in the Saturday 13 March 2021 edition of The West Australian newspaper.
+Polling places with the best wheelchair access are marked with a wheelchair symbol at polling places lists.
 An Accessibility Parking Bay is established in the best possible location relative to the polling place entrance.

-All polling places have a desk top voting screen available where an elector can cast their vote while seated, whether in a wheelchair or standard chair.
-All polling places are also provided with magnifying sheets, better hearing cards and triangular pencils.
+All polling places have a desktop voting screen available where an elector can cast their vote whilst seated, whether in a wheelchair or standard chair.
+All polling places are provided with magnifying sheets, better hearing cards and triangular pencils.

 Accessibility Voting Centres